For a Woman: Plot

+Léna begins to feel attracted to Jean and eventually kisses him, when she thinks he will leave.
+Jean refuses to sleep with her and angrily criticizes Michel after they hear news about the award winning and recently published memoirs of Soviet defector Victor Kravchenko over the radio.
+Michel calls Kravchenko a traitor who defected out of Capitalist greed and who deserves to die, but Jean correctly accuses the Soviet NKVD of reopening Nazi death camps and filling them with political prisoners.
+Jean compares Joseph Stalin to Adolf Hitler and denounces Stalinism as no different than Nazism.
+Jean also accuses Michel of blindly following the party line and therefore being no different than the Nazis who murdered their parents.
+Michel explodes and tries to physically assault Jean, and then orders him to leave both the flat and his life forever.
+Frustrated with his brother and sister-in-law, Jean relocates and drops contact with his family.

-Michel is approached by the police who tell him his brother is wanted for murder after killing an innocent man.
+Michel is approached by French police who tell him his brother is wanted for murder after killing an Alsatian who he had been wrongly believed to be an ex-Nazi.
 Léna is finally approached by a friend of Jean's who gives her an envelope to give to him and tells her where he is.
-Léna goes to visit him and he reveals that his actual job is finding and killing nazis before they can escape Europe.
-He now plans to use the money in the envelope Léna delivered to go to Palestine.
-Before he leaves however he and Léna have sex.
-Despite Léna wanting to leave to be with him, Jean tells her to stay with his brother.
+Léna goes to visit him and Jean reveals that he really works for the Irgun and his actual mission is finding and killing Nazi war criminals before they can escape Europe.
+He now plans to use the money in the envelope Léna delivered to make Aliyah to the Mandate of Palestine.
+Before he leaves, however Jean and Léna finally have sex.
+Despite Léna wanting to flee with him, Jean tells her to stay with his brother.
 However, as she is leaving the hotel she sees police and goes back to Jean's hotel room to warn him.
 The two manage to escape but need Michel's help to cross the border.
-Despite Michel's anger over Jean and Léna's relationship, he does help Jean cross the border by giving him his passport and by bringing Léna's as well, so she may go with him.
-Léna ultimately decides to stay with Michel.
+Despite Michel's anger over Jean's anti-Stalinism and he and Léna's relationship, he does help Jean cross the border by giving him his passport and by bringing Léna's as well, so she may go with him.
+Léna ultimately decides to return with Michel.

 Despite this, their relationship is fractured when Léna gives birth to Anne the following spring and the two finally end their marriage six years later with Léna raising Anne far from Michel.

 In 1990 Anne rushes to Ardèche, where her father has been hospitalized.
 She tells him that her film about his brother is now opening in Japan.
 Michel tells her that out of the whole story what he remembers most is falling in love with Léna.
 Michel dies in hospital and Anne and Tania gather to clear out his home.
-While there, Tania discovers a bottle of For a Woman perfume, which her father has kept all those years.
+While there, Tania discovers their mother's bottle of For a Woman perfume, which her father has kept all those years.